-Build Alternative: Since Texas Pollutant Discharge Elimination System (TPDES) Construction General Permit (CGP) authorization and compliance (and the associated documentation) occur outside of the environmental clearance process, compliance is ensured by the policies and procedures that govern the design and construction phases of the projects.
-The TxDOT Project Development Process Manual and the TxDOT Plans, Specifications, and Estimates (PS&E) Preparation Manual require that a storm water pollution prevention Plan (SW3P) be included in the plans of all projects that disturb one or more acres.
-The TxDOT Construction Contract Administration Manual requires that the appropriate CGP authorization documents (Notice of Intent [NOI] or site notice) be completed, posted, and submitted, when required by the CGP, to TCEQ and the Municipal Separate Storm Sewer System (MS4) operator.
-The proposed project would be subject to Section 402 of the CWA, which in the state of Texas is implemented via the TCEQ Texas Pollutant Discharge Elimination System (TPDES) Construction General permit (CGP).
-The proposed project would include five or more acres of earth disturbance.
-As a result, the proposed project would require the TCEQ TPDES CGP.
-The proposed project corridor is also located within the boundaries and jurisdictions of the City of Denton Municipal Separate Storm Sewer System (MS4), Denton County MS4, and TxDOT MS4.
+Build Alternative: Since TPDES Construction General Permit (CGP) authorization and compliance (and the associated documentation) occur outside of the environmental clearance process, compliance is ensured by the policies and procedures that govern the design and construction phases of the project.
+The Project Development Process Manual and the Plans, Specifications, and Estimates (PS&E) Preparation Manual require a storm water pollution prevention plan (SWP3) be included in the plans of all projects that disturb one or more acres.
+The Construction Contract Administration Manual requires that the appropriate CGP authorization documents (notice of intent or site notice) be completed, posted, and submitted, when required by the CGP, to TCEQ and the municipal separate storm sewer system (MS4) operator.
+It also requires that projects be inspected to ensure compliance with the CGP.